 - A student’s case load is typically at least 100 procedures, including a strong pediatric experience.
 This count only includes those cases in which you are acting as the primary perfusionist

 - You will see a wide variety of cases, including implantation of Ventricular Assist Devices, transplant procedures and procedures using ECMO (extra-corporeal membrane oxygenation)

 - All cases are in the Milwaukee area

-The program will start reviewing applications after December 15 each year for the September class.
+The program will start reviewing applications between December 15 and January 1 for the following September’s class.
 Applications will be considered until the class is full, after which applicants will have the option of being considered for the waiting list as well as carrying over their application for the following year.

 For more information, contact: